 The integration point is simple: SEO is your demand radar.
 Content marketing is your demand engine.
 One finds what people want.
 The other creates the best answer.

-If you’re not sure where the landmines are, start here: technical SEO mistakes.
-(It’s cheaper to fix foundations before you publish 30 articles on top of them.)
+Pro tip: If you're not sure where the technical landmines are, start with a crawl audit.
+It's cheaper to fix foundations before you publish 30 articles on top of them.
+A solid technical foundation turns content marketing from a gamble into an asset.

 "High quality" is vague.
 Let's make it measurable: content is high quality when it answers the right question for the right buyer, with enough specificity that the reader doesn't need ten tabs open to finish the job.

 Keywords are a clue.
 Intent is the truth.
-A quick way to capture intent is to classify topics into:
+A quick way to capture intent is to classify topics into four types:

 One-off blog posts are fragile.
-Clusters are resilient.
-A cluster has:
+Clusters are resilient and create compounding authority.
+A cluster has three parts:

 Good on-page optimisation doesn't feel like optimisation.
 It feels like clarity.
 Your job is to make it easy for a human to scan and easy for a machine to parse.

-Worth knowing: Backlinko’s 2025 analysis of 11.8 million Google results found that the #1 result has an average of 3.8× more backlinks than positions #2–#10 and that adding 3 seconds of time on site correlates with ranking one position higher (Backlinko, 2025).
-Readable structure + helpful depth supports both.
+Worth knowing: Analysis of millions of Google results found that the number one result has an average of 3.8 times more backlinks than positions two through ten.
+Additionally, adding three seconds of time on site correlates with ranking one position higher.
+Readable structure and helpful depth support both metrics.

 Answer Engine Optimisation (AEO) and Generative Engine Optimisation (GEO) are not "new SEO".
 They're what happens when the interface changes: instead of ten blue links, users ask a question and get a synthesised answer.
 Your job is to make your content the best source for that synthesis.

-Voice search is still meaningful: HubSpot’s marketing statistics roundup notes that 20.5% of the global population used voice search in Q2 2024, and that 13% of marketers use voice search optimisation in their strategy (HubSpot, 2025).
-Structured answers + clear headings put you in the best position to be read out (or summarised) accurately.
+Voice search is still meaningful: Recent research notes that over 20% of the global population used voice search, and marketers increasingly recognise voice search optimisation.
+Structured answers combined with clear headings put you in the best position to be read out or summarised accurately.

 SEO is the process of improving how easily your pages are discovered, understood and ranked in search engines.
 Content marketing is the creation and distribution of useful content that attracts and educates buyers.
 SEO helps people find your content; content gives SEO something worth ranking.